We all know that unhealthy eating can be harmful to your health. But what are the health effects of eating late at night?

 Yes, proper meal timing can have positive impacts on their body.

 These late-night hunger pangs, when uncontrolled, can lead t obesity.
-And also in some cases, lead memory loss patterns.
+And also in some cases, lead to memory loss patterns.

 Eating right with a balanced diet and at the right time helps improve the body’s metabolism.